 In any building where there is a differential between inside and outside temperatures condensation will form on the inside of the building (Like your car windscreen on a cold winter’s morning).
 This can be avoided by either ensuring adequate airflow or insulating the structure.
 As you can see from the images below, Toro’s indoor tennis structures can incorporate an inner insulation layer which reduces the vapour and condensation in the tennis arena.

-An inner lining in an indoor tennis buildings will improve the appearance of the arena and:
+An inner lining in an indoor tennis building will improve the appearance of the arena and:

 - They reflect light back on to the playing surface which improves the light;